PavCasian/PavCasian.github.io/index.md

-<p align="center">Pavel is an explorer and dreams to have a large positive impact in the world.
+<p align="center">Pavel is an explorer and wants to have a large positive impact in the world.
 His natural curiosity pushed him to develop multiple skills, and through persistence, dedication and discipline, excel at them.
 Coming from a Psychology background mixed with technical skills, he believes that he can impact the world through developing technology that targets people’s higher needs (as per Maslow’s pyramid).</p>

-<h3 align="center">SKILLS</h3>
+<h3 align="center">Skills</h3>

 • Python • SQL and NoSQL • Machine learning • SSIS • Adaptability • Creativity • Tenacity • Empathy